louisotieno2001/Feraj-Energy-Limited/docs/guides/ADMIN_FEATURES_PLAN.md

 **Features**:
 - ✅ List all users with pagination
 - ✅ Search users by name/email
-- ✅ Filter by role (customer, admin, installer)
+- ✅ Filter by role (customer, admin, employee)
 - ✅ View user details
 - ✅ Elevate user to admin
 - ✅ Demote admin to customer